ChrisTs8920/shortest-path-algorithms/README.md

 ### Bellman-Ford

-- Proposed Alfonso Shimbel in 1955 but got named after Richard Bellman and Lester Ford Jr.
+- Proposed by Alfonso Shimbel in 1955 but got named after Richard Bellman and Lester Ford Jr.
 - Finds the shortest path from a given vertice to any other vertice.
 Can also find the shortest path between a given start vertice and a destination vertice.
 - Slower than Dijkstra's, but more flexible since it can be used in graphs with **positive** or **negative** weights.
 - Time complexity: $O(n*m)$, where $n$ the number of vertices, $m$ the number of edges.